symfony/symfony-docs/components/dependency_injection/autowiring.rst

         }
     }

-The Dependency Injection Component will be able able to automatically register the dependencies of this ``TwitterClient`` class by marking the ``twitter_client`` service as autowired:
+The Dependency Injection Component will be able to automatically register the dependencies of this ``TwitterClient`` class by marking the ``twitter_client`` service as autowired:

 .. configuration-block::